 "We know a lot more today about what makes graduated licensing effective than we did when states first began adopting these systems in the mid-1990s," Williams points out.
 "States have come a long way, too, but the laws in some haven't kept pace with the latest research."

 For instance, there's clear evidence now that barring beginners from driving with any teen passengers and restricting driving after 9 or 10 p.m. are more effective than weaker restrictions or none at all.
 An Institute study and another by the affiliated Highway Loss Data Institute have found that delaying licensure reduces fatal crashes among 15-17-year-old drivers and insurance collision claims among 16 year-olds with licenses (see "Licensing teenagers later reduces their crashes," Sept.
-9, 2008, and "Strong teen driving laws reduce crashes, insurance claims," May 7, 2009).
+9, 2008, and Status Report special issue: teenage drivers, May 7, 2009).

 "Given these findings, it's encouraging that most parents say they would support later licensing," McCartt adds.
 "It's a proven way to reduce teenagers' crashes."